Tag Archives: Sarah Paulson

 Part of the problem is the two-and-a-half hour-long runtime which felt excessive.
 Second, young Oakes Fegley is a talented performer.
 However, it proved distracting to me, how little he resembled Ansel Elgort, especially since he’s supposed to play the younger version of Elgort’s character.

 The Goldfinch isn’t focused on grief the way I expected.
 Yet, I’m not mad at that.
-My issue is more that whatever the film had to say, it could have been better-executed story edit/structure-wise.
-The lack of satisfaction and the emptiness I felt during much of, and by the end of the movie took me back to that feeling of leaving a dinner party you’d been looking forward to with a largely empty stomach.
+My issue is that whatever the film had to say, it could have been better executed, story-wise and structurally.
+The lack of satisfaction and the emptiness I felt during much of, and by the end of the movie, took me back to that feeling of leaving a dinner party you’d been looking forward to with a largely empty stomach.

 G